-There’s a lot more you can do to “de-food fret” and overcome your food-related anxieties, self-recrimination, judgment, and guilt.
-Here are some suggestions to transcend the cycle of dieting and obsessing about food and weight.
+There’s a lot more you can do to replace dieting and overcome your food-related anxieties, self-recrimination, judgment, and guilt.
+Here are some suggestions–based on our original research–to transcend the cycle of dieting and obsessing about food and weight.

 Don’t obsess about dieting.
 One consequence of ongoing dieting can be increased obsession about food, eating, and weight.
 Indeed, more and more research is linking traditional dieting with increased risk of weight gain.
 Consider dieting in the best sense of the word: as a way of life and eating we’re telling you about in this book.